S. Max Edelson

 S. Max Edelson and Bill Ferster, “MapScholar: A Web Tool for Publishing Interactive Cartographic Collections,” Journal of Map & Geography Libraries: Advances in Geospatial Information, Collections & Archives 9:4 (2013), 1-2, 81-107.

 “Beyond ‘Black Rice’: Reconstructing Material and Cultural Contexts for Early Plantation Agriculture,” American Historical Review, 115:1 (2010): 125-135.

 Plantation Enterprise in Colonial South Carolina (Harvard University Press, 2006)

-British America began as colonists settled and developed Caribbean islands and North American river valleys.
-This book will explain how geography shaped these two distinct colonial spaces, how trade integrated them into a single imperial place, and how independence and abolition wrenched them apart.
-It will offer a new synthesis of historical geography scholarship to create a new conceptual model for understanding New World colonization and to focus the this knowledge toward a new understanding of spatial history, one illustrated and illuminated by new digital visualizations.
+British America began as colonists settled and developed North American river valleys.
+This book explains how geography shaped colonial spaces, how trade integrated them into a single imperial place, and how space was reorganized in this colonial world as continental empire grew.
+It will offer a new synthesis of historical geography scholarship to create a new conceptual model for understanding New World colonization and to focus this knowledge toward a new understanding of spatial history, one illustrated and illuminated by new digital visualizations.

 Eye on the World: George III, the King’s Topographic Collection, and the Rise of the British Empire

 This project investigates George III’s life as a map collector, analyzes the voluminous collection of some 2,500 cartographic object he assembled from ca. 1760-1800, and considers the changing role of the imperial state in gathering information about distant places.